ubports/locationd/docs/configure-from-gadget.md

 all specified configuration items will be applied.

 !!!
 Note:
-    The configuration applied from the gagdet snap are pure defaults which are only set on first device boot.
-Updated configuration data for already deployed devices can not be applied this way.
+    Configuration items defined in a gadget snap are used to set default values for the items on first boot.
+If these items are changed in a gadget snap update, the new values will not be applied.